-Consideration should next be given to the termination of instructional positions occupied by teaching assistants and faculty with special appointments (adjunct, visiting, and temporary).
+Consideration should next be given to the termination of instructional positions occupied by teaching assistants and faculty with special appointments (e.g., adjunct, visiting, and temporary).
 Next, consideration should be given to the termination of faculty with term appointments.

 Finally, consideration should be given to the termination of tenure-eligible or tenured faculty members.
 The integrity of the tenure system will be respected.
 Within an academic program, the appointment of a faculty member with tenure will not be terminated in favor of retaining a faculty member without tenure, except in extraordinary circumstances where a serious distortion of the specific academic program would otherwise result.
-The question of serious distortion shall be decided by the Educational Policies Committee and the Faculty Senate, with the approval of the president and the Board of Trustees.
-The finding of serious distortion shall be based on criteria which include, but are not limited to, essentiality of service and work, field of specialization, and maintenance of necessary programs or services.
+The question of serious distortion will be decided by the Educational Policies Committee and the Faculty Senate, with the approval of the president and the Board of Trustees.
+The finding of serious distortion will be based on criteria which include, but are not limited to, essentiality of service and work, field of specialization, and maintenance of necessary programs or services.

-Termination or reduction in status of tenured, tenure-eligible, or term appointment faculty members shall follow the procedures below.
+Termination or reduction in status of tenured, tenure-eligible, or term appointment faculty members will follow the procedures below.

-Review procedure.
+2.5.5.2 Review procedure.

-Proposed faculty reduction plans shall be reviewed by affected department and college faculties in light of the future strength, balance, quality of teaching, research, extension, and mission of the department and college, tempered by concern for individual circumstances.
-Faculty response to such reduction plans shall be forwarded in a timely manner to the appropriate department heads, academic deans, vice president for extension and agriculture, and, where appropriate, to the chancellor or regional campus deans.
+Proposed faculty reduction plans will be reviewed by affected department and college faculties in light of the future strength, balance, quality of teaching, research, extension, and mission of the department and college, tempered by concern for individual circumstances.
+Faculty response to such reduction plans will be forwarded in a timely manner to the appropriate department heads, deans, orthe vice president for extension.

-The academic dean shall notify, in writing, any faculty member who is the subject of a recommendation for reduction.
-A faculty member who is so identified may respond in writing at any point in the review with his/her comments becoming part of the record to be forwarded to the next level of review.
-Academic deans, shall consider such a response in consultation, where appropriate, with the chancellor and regional campus deans, shall add his/her separate recommendations and forward the complete file to the provost or the appropriate vice president.
+The dean will notify, in writing, any faculty member who is the subject of a recommendation for reduction.
+A faculty member who is so identified may respond in writing at any point in the review with their comments becoming part of the record to be forwarded to the next level of review.
+Deans will consider such a response and will add the dean’s separate recommendations and forward the complete file to the provost or the appropriate vice president.

-The provost or any appropriate vice provost shall review the recommendations of the academic dean and any timely faculty response, as well as any appeals filed as in Policy 406.4.4(3).
+The provost or any appropriate vice provost will review the recommendations of the dean and any timely faculty response, as well as any appeals filed as in Policy 406.4.4.3, Appeal to the provost.

-Appeal to the provost.
+2.5.5.3 Appeal to the provost.

-If a faculty member chooses to formally appeal to the provost, the faculty member must submit, within 30 days of his/her receipt from the academic dean of a notice of a recommendation for termination or reduction in status, a written notice of intent to appeal with the provost.
-A faculty member who has submitted notice of intent to appeal must file a formal written appeal with the provost within 90 days of receipt of the notice of proposed termination.
+If a faculty member chooses to formally appeal to the provost, the faculty member must submit, within thirty (30) days of their receipt from the dean of a notice of a recommendation for termination or reduction in status, a written notice of intent to appeal to the provost.
+A faculty member who has submitted notice of intent to appeal must file a formal written appeal with the provost within ninety (90) days of receipt of the notice of proposed termination.

-Notice of termination or reduction in status.
+2.5.5.4 Notice of termination or reduction in status.

-The provost shall forward the complete file with a recommendation to the president.
-The provost shall also notify any affected faculty members in writing of his/her recommendation to the president.
-Written notice from the president or from the president’s designee will be given to a faculty member who is terminated due to program elimination or reduction because of financial exigency as follows: (a) if the appointee is untenured and in the first year of service, notice shall be given at least three months prior to termination or reduction in status;
+The provost will forward the complete file with a recommendation to the president.
+The provost will also notify any affected faculty members in writing of the provost’s recommendation to the president.
+Written notice from the president or from the president’s designee will be given to a faculty member who is terminated due to program elimination or reduction because of financial exigency as follows: (a) if the appointee is untenured and in the first (1st) year of service, notice will be given at least three (3) months prior to termination or reduction in status;